adamjberg/devtails.xyz/_posts/randy/2022-08-14-3d-juggling-perspectives.md

 ## WHEN THE CHIPS ARE DOWN, BET BIG

-Insulted but undaunted, I realized starting at the bottom was not for me.
+Insulted, but undaunted, I realized starting at the bottom was not for me.
 My first call was to Bob Scarabelli - new President of a company in process of taking Gastown Film & Transfer from private to a public company: Rainmaker Digital Pictures Inc.

 As the largest film processing company in Western Canada, Rainmaker was well positioned to take advantage of the Hollywood North filming boom with new digital services.
 Location is everything; timing is everything else.

-3D compositing services were drawing big dollars from big film and televsion projects done locally due to significant cost and culture benefits.
+3D compositing services were drawing big dollars from big film and television projects done locally due to significant cost and culture benefits.
 The 3D software hardware and software tools of the day were amazingly capable of creating worlds, but worldly expensive.

 Brand names like Alias, Wavefront, and SoftImage cost in the range of $50,000 per seat in their early days.
 Training on those seats was challenging and expensive, requiring refridgerator-sized computers from [Silicon Graphics Inc. (SGI)](https://en.wikipedia.org/wiki/Silicon_Graphics).